 Hangover Hostels Mirissa ($)

 The rooms are simple doubles, twins, and dorms, with shared facilities and access to communal gardens.
 Prices will never break the bank, and most fellow guests are usually up for a chat, a beer in the beach bars, and even a night out on the town.

 Mirissa B&B ($$)

-Budget-friendly but with a twist of finesse, this lovely B&B has taken a lot from its Estonian-Sri Lankan owners.
-There are touches of both cultures, what with a colonial-style exterior and rooms that have partitioned showers, along with free incense sticks and Sri Lankan fruit at breakfast.
+Budget-friendly, but with a twist of finesse, this lovely B&B has taken a lot from its Estonian-Sri Lankan owners.
+There are touches of both cultures, with a colonial-style exterior and rooms that have partitioned showers, along with free incense sticks and Sri Lankan fruit at breakfast.

 Ubuntu Beach Villas by Lantern ($$$)

 Escape the buzz of Mirissa town to find your own little slice of paradise in these five-star villas and suites.
 They’re chic and stylish and spread out between a few coconut palms amid their own grassy garden by the Indian Ocean.

-Where to eat in Mirissa.
+Where to Eat in Mirissa

-Whether you’re craving a red snapper fresh from the BBQ or a potato-packed samosa off the street stalls, Mirissa has you covered…
+Whether you’re craving a red snapper fresh from the BBQ or a potato-packed samosa off the street stalls, Mirissa has you covered.

 Dilmi Roti Shop ($)

 But take a seat at one of the ramshackle plastic tables, and you can enjoy spicy local veg curries, some of the best samosas in all of Lanka, and rotis of different shapes and sizes.

 Zephyr Restaurant & Bar ($$)

 Zephyr is a regular mention when it comes to the top places to dine in Mirissa.
 And why not?
 The location is lovely.
-Most of the outdoor seats gaze straight over the gold sands of the main beach, and there’s an interior that’s clean looking and breezy (more like a Greek taverna).
+Most of the outdoor seats gaze straight over the golden sands of the main beach, and there’s an interior that’s clean looking and breezy (more like a Greek taverna).

 Margherita Italiano Restaurant ($$-$$$)

 Okay, so Italian food might not be the option of choice when you’ve got the uber-fresh seafood of Mirissa awaiting just over the beach, but there’s got to be a time for a break from the local stuff.